ticknerr/content-designer/README.md

 ## Known Limitations

 - Content editor requires modern browser with full contentEditable support
-- Very large documents (>10,000 words) may experience performance issues
+- Very large documents (>10,000 words) may experience performance issues, chunk your content as you go and work on it bit by bit
 - List detection from plain text is heuristic-based and may need manual adjustment

-## Future Enhancements

-- [ ] TypeScript migration for better type safety
-- [ ] Undo/redo functionality
-- [ ] Save/load projects to browser storage
-- [ ] Export to other formats (PDF, Markdown)
-- [ ] Custom component templates
-- [ ] Collaborative editing
-- [ ] Accessibility checker
+- Overall, there are a number of bugs, or little wrinkles that have work-arounds

 ## Contributing